J. Cleaveland Cady: Residential

-The Charles H. Farnam Residence at 28 Hillhouse Avenue in New Haven was built in 1884 for attorney Charles Henry Farnam.
-Its design is eclectic but has similarities to Dutch Colonial style.
-The red brick house has arched windows and an octagonal corner tower, Yale University has owned the structure since 1920 and uses it for the Department of Economics.
+In 1876, Cady designed Cliffside, a Dutch Colonial Revival style stone mansion in Palisades, New York, for Lynda and Henry Lawrence.
+He designed the Charles H. Farnam Residence at 28 Hillhouse Avenue in New Haven in 1884 for attorney Charles Henry Farnam.
+With arched windows and an octagonal corner tower, Its design is eclectic but has similarities to Dutch Colonial style.
+Yale University has owned the Farnam house since 1920 and uses it for the Department of Economics.